 Lighthouse Trail is a 2.3 mile moderately trafficked loop trail located near South Lake Tahoe, California that features a lake and is rated as moderate.
-The trail is primarily used for hiking and is accessible from May until September.
+The trail is primarily used for hiking and is best used from May until September.

 Made hike in the early evening.
 Very few people, but it was September and campgrounds were pretty empty.